 Contested Divorce Trials

 Your case goes to trial if a settlement agreement is not possible.
-Las Vegas divorce trials are presided over by a family court judge.
+Divorce trials are presided over by a family court judge.
 While we have substantial experience and are comfortable arguing divorce cases at trial, we only recommend going to trial when it’s in your best interest.
 Again the final call is yours.
 You can always accept a settlement if that’s preferable to you.

 Las Vegas Contested Divorce Lawyer Consultations

 You deserve to have your case facts and goals fully understood.
 Therefore, we offer two forms of consultations.
 The first is a courtesy phone consultation.
-Just call our office at 702-222-4021 and one of our State Bar of Nevada Board Certified divorce lawyers will speak with you.
+Just call our office at 702-222-4021 and one of our State Bar of Nevada Board Certified lawyers will speak with you.
 If you decide to go to the next step, then we will schedule a formal two-hour consultation.
 In both cases, you will speak with either Las Vegas contested divorce lawyer Jennifer V. Abrams or Vincent Mayo personally.
-They’ll answer all your important questions about the divorce process.
+They’ll answer all of your important questions.